Economy of Connecticut

-The total gross state product for Connecticut for 2012 was $229.3 billion, up from $225.4 billion in 2011.
+The total gross state product for Connecticut for 2023 was $345.9 billion, up from $321.7 billion in 2022.

-Connecticut's per capita personal income in 2013 was estimated at $60,847, the highest of any state.
-There is, however, a great disparity in incomes throughout the state; after New York, Connecticut had the second largest gap nationwide between the average incomes of the top 1% and the average incomes of the bottom 99%.
-According to a 2013 study by Phoenix Marketing International, Connecticut had the third-largest number of millionaires per capita in the United States, with a ratio of 7.32%.
-New Canaan is the wealthiest town in Connecticut, with a per capita income of $85,459.
-Darien, Greenwich, Weston, Westport and Wilton also have per capita incomes over $65,000.
-Hartford is the poorest municipality in Connecticut, with a per capita income of $13,428 in 2000.
+Connecticut's adjusted per capita personal income in 2022 was estimated at $77,940, third-highest among states.
+There is a large disparity in incomes throughout the state; Connecticut was tied with California and Massachusetts for the second highest (after New York's 0.52) Gini coefficient, at 0.50, as of 2020.
+According to a 2018 study by Phoenix Marketing International, Connecticut had the third-largest number of millionaires per capita in the United States, with a ratio of 7.75%.
+New Canaan is the wealthiest town in Connecticut, with a per capita income of $105,846.
+Hartford is the poorest municipality in Connecticut, with a per capita income of $16,798 in 2020.
+At the county level, per capita income ranged from $48,295 in Fairfield County to $26,585 in Windham County, which is close to the United States average.

-The state's seasonally adjusted unemployment rate in September 2019 was 3.6%, the 30th highest in the nation.
+As of December 2019, Connecticut's seasonally adjusted unemployment rate was 3.8%, with U.S. unemployment at 3.5% that month.
+Dating back to 1982, Connecticut recorded its lowest unemployment in 2000 between August and October, at 2.2%.
+The highest unemployment rate during that period occurred in November and December 2010 at 9.3%, but economists expected record new levels of layoffs as a result of business closures in the spring of 2020 due to the coronavirus pandemic.